metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Optional:

 - `env` (Map of String) 'env' allows passing custom environment variables to underlying components.
-Useful for passingsome very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
+Useful for passing some very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.

 <a id="nestedatt--spec--agent--ebpf--flow_filter"></a>